vdarkobar/NextCloud/README.md

 ```
     CNAME | cloud | @ (or example.com)
 ```
-add subdomain for Collabora Office:
+Add subdomain for Collabora Office:
 ```
     CNAME | office | @ (or example.com)
 ```